 Didi, my heart lies in tourism and I want to go to Australia for further studies.
 But my brother says I should stay at home to take care of my mother until I get married.
 Tell me what should I do?

-Asked Geeta, my tour guide, while navigating me through the labyrinth of narrow alleys of Panauti, a 15th-century town of Nepal.
+Asked Geeta, my tour guide, while navigating me through the labyrinth of narrow alleys of Panauti, a 15th-century town in Nepal.

 A petite five-foot girl, traditionally clad in a sari, captivated the audience with her soul-stirring presentation.
 From a girl asking a palm reader “Will I ever climb Mt.
 Everest”, to climbing the Seven Summits of the world; she has come a long way.
-Her story did not end at scaling all the Seven Summits, it started from there.
+Her story did not end with scaling all of the Seven Summits, it started from there.
 She and her team found a new mission – Everest to Empowerment.
-Using their platform, they empower girls from an underprivileged background to win over life’s loftier mountains like illiteracy, child marriage, and human trafficking.
+Using their platform, they empower girls from underprivileged backgrounds to win over life’s loftier mountains like illiteracy, child marriage, and human trafficking.

 Her story inspired me to dig deeper.
-A country where the world’s highest mountain, Mt.
-Everest, is worshipped as a mother (Sagarmatha), 70 percent of women are subjected to gender discrimination.
+In a country where the world’s highest mountain, Mt.
+Everest, is worshipped as a mother (Sagarmatha), 70 per cent of women are subjected to gender discrimination.
 The World Economic Forum’s 2016 Global Gender Index reveals that Nepal ranks 110th out of 144 countries on gender parity.
 Here women have rights only on paper.
-To change this crude reality, some women with titanium spines are fighting to bring light at the end of the tunnel.
+To change this crude reality, some women with titanium spines are fighting to bring light to the end of the tunnel.
 They are Nepal’s Women of Steel, who are changing lives and entering new fields like Tourism.
 I was intrigued to know more about them but I didn’t have the means to reach out.
 Suman Pandey, the Chairman of PATA and Founder of Explore Himalaya, pitched in and organised meetings with these courageous ladies.

 Indira Ranamagar: The Ma of the prisoned children